 Why is My Dog’s Nose Dry?

 There is a myth when it comes to dog’s noses which says that, if a dogs nose is nice and moist, it’s a sign he’s in good health but if it’s dry – it may indicate illness.
 However, this isn’t strictly true as Holidays4Dogs found out.
-Read on to discover more about why a dog’s nose might be dry.
+Read on to discover more about why your dog’s nose might be dry.

-When a dog’s nose is dry it is usually a sign that something has changed in his body or, the environment.
+When a dog’s nose is dry, it is usually a sign that something has changed in his body or, the environment.
 A dry nose can be due to any number of reasons and, while sometimes, it could mean something is wrong – in many cases, there is usually nothing to worry about.

 Dogs have an incredible sense of smell.